Media and Audiences operates across multiple media platforms to maximise the reach of all Tate’s programmes and resources.

-- Tate Online, who develop Tate’s website and other digital outputs
+- Tate Digital, who develop Tate’s website and other digital outputs

 - Press and Communications, who promote Tate to the international, national and regional media

-- Membership and Ticketing, whose mission is to develop long-standing advocacy-based relationships with all Tate customers.
+- Membership and Supporter Engagement, whose mission is to develop long-standing advocacy-based relationships with all Tate customers.
 Tate Members manage one of Europes most successful arts membership schemes.
 They aim to increase membership and deepen engagement with current Members

 - Tate Media Productions, who produce video content